Hypovolemia: Diagnosis

 Hypovolemia can be recognized by a fast heart rate, low blood pressure, and the absence of perfusion as assessed by skin signs (skin turning pale) and/or capillary refill on forehead, lips and nail beds.
 The patient may feel dizzy, faint, nauseated, or very thirsty.
 These signs are also characteristic of most types of shock.

 In children, compensation can result in an artificially high blood pressure despite hypovolemia (a decrease in blood volume).
 Children typically are able to compensate (maintain blood pressure despite hypovolemia) for a longer period than adults, but deteriorate rapidly and severely once they are unable to compensate (decompensate).
 Consequently, any possibility of internal bleeding in children should be treated aggressively.

 Signs of external bleeding should be assessed, noting that individuals can bleed internally without external blood loss or otherwise apparent signs.

 There should be considered possible mechanisms of injury that may have caused internal bleeding, such as ruptured or bruised internal organs.
 If trained to do so and if the situation permits, there should be conducted a secondary survey and checked the chest and abdomen for pain, deformity, guarding, discoloration or swelling.
 Bleeding into the abdominal cavity can cause the classical bruising patterns of Grey Turner's sign (bruising along the sides) or Cullen's sign (around the navel).

-Investigation
+Examination

-In a hospital, physicians respond to a case of hypovolemic shock by conducting these investigations:
+In a hospital, physicians respond to a case of hypovolemic shock by conducting these examinations: